MohanaThangavel/Terrain-Recognition/README.md

 ## Results
 1.Accuracy and loss curves for each model

-2.Confusion matrices for model performance across terrain classes

-3.Comparative analysis and comparative graph
+2.Comparative analysis and comparative graph
 ## Conclusion
 The study highlights the strengths and limitations of InceptionV3, ResNet50, and VGG16 in terrain recognition, showcasing the potential of transfer learning in environmental image classification.